Czeach/Czeach/README.md

 # Hello World 👋
 *she/her*

 I'm EA 🙂, an Android Engineer and a learning enthusiast.
 I am passionate about building android applications that improve user experience and solve problems.
-I enjoy working in groups and currently, I spend most of my time working on projects and Improving my skills as an android engineer.
+I enjoy working in teams and currently, I spend most of my time working on projects and Improving my skills as an android engineer.

 I recently finished working remotely as an android developer at FrontendLabs, a London-based firm that develops mobile applications for a variety of clients, I'm now looking to join a team where I can use my skills to work on solutions that will have an impact and can be applied to a range of industries as well as be exposed to challenges that'll help me grow as an engineer.